 Each advisory college learning community creates and builds its own identity through their assigned students.
 The volunteer opportunities for which they choose to serve the community and the medical school, will be determined by the students, with the ACDs serving as a guide.
 The annual CMSRU Cup Challenge (points based challenge), includes scheduled activities and challenges (points based) occurring throughout the academic year, culminating in a friendly activities based competition between the colleges, providing bragging rights to the college who “wins” the College Cup.

-The Careers in Medicine program of the Association of American Medical Colleges will be introduced in the first year, and the colleges will help guide their students in the optimal use of this important resource.
+The Careers in Medicine program (CiM®) of the Association of American Medical Colleges is an important resource CMSRU uses and is introduced to students in their first year.
+The advisory college directors will guide their advisees through the curriculum each year for optimal use of this important resource.

 The Director of Students and the Administrative Director of the Advisory College Learning Communities play an active role with the CMSRU Advisory College Learning Communities in collaboration with the Assistant Dean for Student Affairs and administrative support of the Advisory College Learning Communities and Wellness Program Specialist.